dna-storage/hedges-soft-decoder/README.md

 Core source code files for the Alignment Matrix Algortihm are:
  - `./bonito/hedges_decode/hedges_decode.py` - top level functions for the soft decoding library
  - `./bonito/hedges_decode/base_decode.py` - top level classes that implement the information flow of the HEDGES code trellis
  - `./bonito/hedges_decode/decode_ctc.py` - implementation of Alignment Matrix forward algorithm scoring mechanisms.
-This files calls CUDA implementations of the forward algorithm/edge score aggregation that can be found in `./bonito/hedges_decode/cuda/`.
+This file calls CUDA implementations of the forward algorithm/edge score aggregation that can be found in `./bonito/hedges_decode/cuda/`.